UgonmaAjie/Cloud-And-AI-Security-Projects/Microsoft 365-Custom-Subdomain/README.md

 After the DNS records propagated:

-- The subdomain was successfully verified.
+- The subdomain "dailyseed.name.ng" was successfully verified.
 - Microsoft 365 recognized the custom subdomain.
 - The subdomain became available for user accounts and Microsoft 365 services.